Your Eyes Controlled the Game: Real-Time Cognitive Training Adaptation based on Eye-Tracking and Physiological Data in Virtual Reality: Results

 \subsection{Subjective Workload Assessment with NASA TLX}

 While real-time cognitive workload evaluation based on categorical difficulty labels (\textit{Too Easy, Just Right, Too Difficult}) provides insight into moment-to-moment task adaptation, it may not fully capture the broader experiential and affective dimensions of user engagement.
 To complement this model-driven assessment, we employed the NASA Task Load Index (TLX) at the end of each experimental condition.

-This validated instrument assesses participants' subjective workload across six dimensions: mental demand, physical demand, temporal demand, performance perception, effort, and frustration.
-A comprehensive within-participant analysis was conducted to examine workload differences between control types (Model vs Self) and task complexity (Dual vs Single).
+To examine the effects of the adaptive system and the secondary task on subjective experience, a $2 \times 2$ repeated measures ANOVA was conducted on the weighted TLX scores, with Control Type (Model vs. Self) and Task Complexity (Single vs. Dual) as within-subject factors.
+Shapiro-Wilk tests confirmed that NASA-TLX workload scores satisfied the assumption of normality across all four experimental conditions ($W > 0.96$, $p > .19$), validating the use of parametric analysis without correction.